malek2omar/malek2omar/README.md

-# Initial Aecurity Approaches for AWS Cloud Environment
+# Initial Security Approaches for AWS Cloud Environment
 ## 1.0	 Introduction
 Cloud Security is a shared management responsibility between you and the cloud provider.
 ### 1.1	Your responsibilities